revbayes/revbayes.github.io/tutorials/biogeo/index.md

-Now that we have variables for the timing (epoch_times) and character (Q_DEC via connectivity) of paleogeographic change throughout the Hawaiian archipelago, we’re ready to unify these objects with the fnEpoch function.
+Now that we have variables for the timing (epoch_times) and character (Q_DEC via connectivity) of paleogeographic change throughout the Hawaiian archipelago, we're ready to unify these objects with the fnEpoch function.
 This function requires a vector of rate matrices, a vector of epoch end times, and a vector of rate multipliers as arguments.
 Internally, the